grafana/mimir/docs/sources/architecture/components/compactor.md

 The compactor is responsible for merging and deduplicating smaller blocks into larger ones, in order to reduce the number of blocks stored in long-term (object) storage for a given tenant and allowing for them to be queried more efficiently.
 It also keeps the [bucket index]({{< relref "../blocks-storage/bucket-index.md" >}}) updated and, for this reason, it's a required component.

-The [alertmanager]({{< relref "alertmanager.md" >}}) and [ruler]({{< relref "ruler.md" >}}) components can also use object storage to store their configurations and rules uploaded by users.
-In that case a separate bucket should be created to store alertmanager configurations and rules: using the same bucket between ruler/alertmanager and blocks will cause issues with the compactor.
+The [Alertmanager]({{< relref "alertmanager.md" >}}) and [ruler]({{< relref "ruler.md" >}}) components can also use object storage to store their configurations and rules uploaded by users.
+In that case a separate bucket should be created to store Alertmanager configurations and rules: using the same bucket between ruler/Alertmanager and blocks will cause issues with the compactor.

 The **compactor** is a component responsible for: